 Recently, the ACGME increased the limit to 24-hour shifts.

-One school of thought, no pun intended, is that the extra-long shifts of yesteryear provided invaluable learning opportunities for residents.
+One school of thought is that the extra-long shifts of yesteryear provided invaluable learning opportunities for residents.
 Those who fall in this camp argue that caring for the same individual patients, day and night, provides a continuity that allows them to do a more effective job.
 It allows first-year residents to be more fully-aware of all the variables that are relevant to a patient’s case and to take greater “ownership” of the patient.
 In addition, the night shift at a hospital tends to be a time when more specialists are on hand, providing more chances for residents to learn from their expertise.

 Opponents of shifts that exceed 16-hours point to the dangers of sleep deprivation on patient care and doctor safety.
 Can a doctor running on caffeine who hasn’t slept in a day or more be expected to provide the highest quality of care to patients?
 As for learning opportunities, how well can they focus on adding to their knowledge base when their practically fading in and out?